djeada/Vtk-Examples/notes/03_input_and_output.md

 ...
 ```

-2. XML-Based VTK File Format
+II.
+XML-Based VTK File Format

 - **Nature**: ASCII or binary, offering enhanced flexibility and extensibility.
 - **Features**: Supports a diverse range of data structures and attributes.
 - **File Extensions**: Includes formats like `.vtp` for PolyData, `.vtu` for UnstructuredGrid, and `.vts` for StructuredGrid, among others.

 Example: